sammyhenningsson/shaf/README.md

   end
 end
 ```
-Note: that Policy method MUST end with a question mark '?' while the symbol given to `authorize!` may or may not end with a symbol.
+Note: that the Policy instance method MUST end with a question mark '?' while the symbol given to `authorize!` may or may not end with a symbol.

-Shaf controllers includes two helper methods that simplifies rendering responses `respond_with(resource, status: 200, serializer: nil)` and `respond_with_collection(resource, status: 200, serializer: nil)`.
+Shaf controllers includes two helper methods that simplifies rendering responses:
+- `respond_with(resource, status: 200, serializer: nil)`
+- `respond_with_collection(resource, status: 200, serializer: nil)`.
 Given that you have a Serializer that is registered to process instances of `Post` (see [Serializers](#serializers) for more info), then a controller route may simply end with `respond_with post` (as shown above) and the response payload will be serialized as expected.
 Use the keyword arguments, `status` and `serializer`, if you would like to override the default http response code resp. the serializer to be used.

 ## Models
 Models generated with `shaf generate` inherits from `Sequel::Model` (see [Sequel docs](http://sequel.jeremyevans.net/documentation.html) for more info) and they include `Shaf::Formable`.
 The Formable module adds the class method `form` which is used to associate two forms with the model.
 One for creating a new resource and one for editing an extension resource.
-The following model will add a create form with fields `foo` and `bar` and an edit form with fields `foo` and `baz`.
+As an example, the following model will add a create form with fields `foo` and `bar` and an edit form with fields `foo` and `baz`.
 ```sh
 class User < Sequel::Model
   include Shaf::Formable